Harassment and Inappropriate Behaviors

 • Persist in trying to interest a person romantically or sexually when that person shows no interest in return or rejects such advances.

-• Ignore or minimize complaints of moral, sexual or institutional harassment.
+• Ignore or minimize alerts of moral, sexual or institutional harassment or inappropriate behavior.

 • Require employees to meet targets at all costs if circumstances make this impossible.